 Many of the ships leaving from San Francisco are those in the Princess fleet, as their Grand Princess and Island Princess both have regular departures from there.
 Other lines cruising away under the Golden Gate include Holland America and the Japanese-based luxury line Crystal Cruises.
 Other major cruise lines known to pass by the city of "Frisco" include P&O cruises, Carnival cruises and cruises with Royal Caribbean.

-Cruises from San Francisco to Mexico and Hawaii are the most common itineraries on offer, with ports such as Hilo, Honolulu, Kona, Ensenada, Cabo and Puerto Vallarta as highlights.
+Cruises from San Francisco to Mexico and islands of Hawaii are the most common itineraries on offer, with ports such as Hilo, Honolulu, Kona, Ensenada, Cabo and Puerto Vallarta as highlights.
 Some ships continue south into the Panama Canal and Caribbean.
 Cruises to Alaska departing San Francisco are also available, comprising a nice jaunt up the California coast before you arrive in the beautiful fjords.

 San Francisco cruise port